SovanlengLY/sovanlengly.github.io/_pages/about.md

 ## 🕵🏼‍♀️ Professional Experience

-Currently I am working as a research AI engineer intern at Technology, Innovation and Group Projects Division (DTIPG) of SNCF Group.
-I am working on a Computer Vision Project that invole many method such as Object Detection, Optical Charater Recognition (OCR) and Anomaly detection.
+I am currently working as a Research AI Engineer Intern in the Technology, Innovation, and Group Projects Division (DTIPG) of the SNCF Group.
+I am involved in a computer vision project that includes various methods such as object detection, optical character recognition (OCR), and anomaly detection.